 Before Surgery: Do not eat after midnight the night prior to surgery.
 You may drink clear fluids only, up to 6 hours prior to your scheduled surgery time.

-Dr. Brown will see you at the clinic before your surgery.
-He will usually do a few measurements and make several standardized markings on your breasts while you are still sitting up.
+We will see you at the clinic before your surgery.
+We will usually do a few measurements and make several standardized markings on your breasts while you are still sitting up.
 This will assist him in placing the implants in the proper position once you are lying down in the operating room.
 Breast augmentation surgery is usually carried out under general anaesthesia, but for some patients local anaesthesia with intravenous sedation is used.
 Our highly skilled anaesthesia and nursing staff are there with you at all times to provide you with a safe experience in as caring and compassionate manner as possible.

 Because you will have been under an anaesthetic, your judgement and coordination may be affected for up to 24 hours.
 It is important to have a responsible adult pick you up from the clinic and stay with you the first night following surgery.